wrichter/clickgame/README.md

 ```
 // create websocket server
 // create pub/sub broker connection
-// subscribe to topic on broker and forward messages to websocket clients
+// subscribe to topic on broker and forward any message to websocket clients
 // publish new messages from websocket to topic on broker
 // when broker connection is established...
 // ...start publishing new messages from websocket to topic on broker
-//cleanup on exit
+// when the process exits, clean up
 ```

 1. Create websocket server